Last updated 03/10/2023

 Encounter: A face-to-face visit, including telehealth services provided in accordance with 471 NAC 1-006, between a health care professional and an individual eligible for the provision of medically necessary Medicaid-defined services in an IHS or Tribal (638) facility within a 24-hour period ending at midnight, as documented in the client’s medical record.

 SOURCE: NE Admin.
 Code Title 471 Sec.
 11-001, Ch.
-11, (Accessed Mar.
-2023).
+11, (Accessed Apr.
+2025).

 Children’s Behavioral Health

 The Department of Health and Human Services shall adopt and promulgate rules and regulations providing for telehealth services for children’s behavioral health.
-The rules and regulations required shall include, but not be limited to:

-An appropriately trained staff member or employee familiar with the child’s treatment plan or familiar with the child shall be immediately available in person to the child receiving a telehealth behavioral health service in order to attend to any urgent situation or emergency that may occur during provision of such service.
+- An appropriately trained staff member or employee familiar with the child’s treatment plan or familiar with the child shall be immediately available in person to the child receiving a telehealth behavioral health service in order to attend to any urgent situation or emergency that may occur during provision of such service.
 This requirement may be waived by the child’s parent or legal guardian; and

-In cases in which there is a threat that the child may harm himself or herself or others, before an initial telehealth service the health care practitioner shall work with the child and his or her parent or guardian to develop a safety plan.
+- In cases in which there is a threat that the child may harm himself or herself or others, before an initial telehealth service the health care practitioner shall work with the child and his or her parent or guardian to develop a safety plan.
 Such plan shall document actions the child, the health care practitioner, and the parent or guardian will take in the event of an emergency or urgent situation occurring during or after the telehealth session.
 Such plan may include having a staff member or employee familiar with the child’s treatment plan immediately available in person to the child, if such measures are deemed necessary by the team developing the safety plan.

 SOURCE: NE Statute Sec.
-71-8509, (Accessed Mar.
-2023).
+71-8509, (Accessed Apr.
+2025).

-An appropriately trained staff member or employee familiar with the child’s treatment plan or familiar with the child must be immediately available in person to the child receiving a telehealth behavioral consultation in order to attend to any urgent situation or emergency that may occur.
-This requirement may be waived by a legal guardian.
-In cases where there is a threat that the child may harm themselves or others, a safety plan must be developed before the telehealth interaction takes place.
+- An appropriately trained staff member or employee familiar with the child’s treatment plan or familiar with the child must be immediately available in person to the child receiving a telehealth behavioral consultation in order to attend to any urgent situation or emergency that may occur during provision of such service.
+This requirement may be waived by the child’s parent or legal guardian.
+The medical record must document the waiver; and

 SOURCE: NE Admin.
-Code Title 471, Sec.
-1-004.05, Ch.
-1, (Accessed Mar.
-2023).
+Code Title 471 Ch.
+47, Sec.
+003, (Accessed Apr.
+2025).

 Teledentistry follows the requirements of telehealth in accordance with 471 NAC 1.
 Services requiring hands on professional care are excluded.

 SOURCE: NE Admin Code Title 471, Ch.
 6, Sec.
-006. (Accessed Mar.
-2023).
+006. (Accessed Apr.
+2025).

 ELIGIBLE PROVIDERS

-Health care practitioner means a Nebraska Medicaid-enrolled provider who is licensed, registered, or certified to practice in this state by the department.
+Health care practitioner means a Nebraska medicaid-enrolled provider who is licensed, registered, or certified to practice in this state by the department

-SOURCE: NE Rev. Statute, 71-8503(2) (Accessed Mar.
-2023).
+SOURCE: NE Rev. Statute, 71-8503(2) (Accessed Apr.
+2025).

 ELIGIBLE SITES

 SOURCE: NE Admin.
-Code Title 471 Sec.
-1-004.03, Ch.
-1, (Accessed Mar.
-2023).
+Code Title 471 Ch.
+47, Sec.
+005, (Accessed Apr.
+2025).

 GEOGRAPHIC LIMITS